Rizing Tide Scholars

 To combat the lack of diversity in the physical therapy profession, the Rizing Tide foundation annually supports a group of high-achieving individuals who are pursuing a career as a physical therapist and who come from underrepresented racial and ethnic backgrounds.

-The Crest scholarship awards three incoming graduate school students of an underrepresented racial and/or ethnic descent, who plan to pursue a DPT degree either part-time or full-time.
+Rizing Tide annually awards the Crest scholarship to three incoming graduate school students of an underrepresented racial and/or ethnic descent who plan to pursue a DPT degree either part-time or full-time.

 2021 Scholarship Winners

 Growing up undocumented and uninsured has provided Ruth Morales-Flores with a unique perspective on the U.S. healthcare system.
 Her lack of access to quality care inspired her to pursue a career in which she could help others.
 Ruth had her son in her junior year of high school, and he was born with developmental issues that required physical therapy.
 Her son’s PT was also of Hispanic heritage—and when she interacted with that PT, she felt heard by a healthcare provider for the first time in her life.
 This experience inspired her to become a physical therapist.
 Graduating summa cum laude from Harper College, she is now a second-year student in the Northwestern University Program for Physical Therapy.
 As a passionate and proud representative of her Latinx heritage with a strong commitment to her community, Ruth stood out during the interview process.
 We at Rizing Tide can’t wait to see her shine as a role model for both therapists and patients alike.